-Service credit, or allowable service, is defined as the credit you earn each month towards retirement that is deducted from your salary.
+Service credit, or allowable service, is the credit you earn each month retirement deductions are withheld from your salary.
 We use the amount of service credit you have in a formula to determine your retirement benefit.

-One of the advantages of your continued employment is to increase the value of your retirement benefit for each additional year and month of service.
+One of the advantages of your continued employment is to increase the value of your retirement benefit.
 The more service you have and the higher your annual pay, the higher your monthly retirement benefit.